cj555/aspect_sentiment/README.md

 16. Interactive Attention Transfer Network for Cross-domain Sentiment Classification [[Paper,AAAI2019]](http://staff.ustc.edu.cn/~cheneh/paper_pdf/2019/Kai-Zhang-AAAI.pdf)

     >>  Gradient Reversal Layer (GRL) (Ganin and Lempitsky 2014; Ganin et al. 2016) to reverse the gradient direction in the training process.
-T

 17. Exploiting Coarse-to-Fine Task Transfer for Aspect-level Sentiment Classification [[Paper, AAAI2018]](https://arxiv.org/pdf/1811.10999.pdf)
+  >> This paper Proposes to use Aspect Categories (AC) to train Aspect Term (AT) task.
+To do so, C2A (Catories to aspect) layer is trained to label the aspect in Aspect Categories Dataset.
+Finally the feature is aligned by Contrastive Feature aligment (CFA)

 ## Survey On Graph neural network